Landsverk L-180: Service

 employed it, in the Continuation War in 1941, already with the original 13.2 mm L-35/36 machine gun replaced by the 20 mm L-39 anti-tank rifle, conversion made approximately in December 1940.
 It seems that the armored car was out of service in late 1941 and was scrapped in 1945.

 Ireland ordered its first two Landsverk L-180s in 1937 and these were delivered the following year.
 Six more were then ordered and they were delivered in 1939.
 A further five were ordered but could not be delivered because of the outbreak of World War II, these five were used instead by the Swedish army.
 Irish Landsverk L-180s were armed with a Madsen 20mm Cannon and two Madsen .303 Machine Guns.
 The Madsen machine guns were replaced with .30 Browning machine guns in the 1950s and the 20mm cannon was replaced in the 1970s with Hispano-Suiza 20mm cannons taken from former Irish Air Corps De Havilland Vampire jets.
-In the 1950s the Landsverks engines were replaced with 5,195cc Ford V8 type 317 petrol developing 155 hp at 3,200rpm.
-All Irish Landsverks belonged to the 1st Armoured Squadron and used alongside the Irish built Leyland and Dodge Armoured Cars until they re-equipped with Panhard AML armoured cars in 1972.
+In the 1950s the Landsverk's engines were replaced with Lincoln 317 V8 petrol engines developing 155 hp at 3,200rpm.
+All Irish Landsverks belonged to the 1st Armoured Squadron and used alongside the Irish built Leyland and Dodge armoured cars until they re-equipped with Panhard AML armoured cars in 1972.
 The Landsverks were then transferred to the reserve FCA units, five going to the 11th Motor Squadron and three to the 3rd Motor Squadron until they were all retired in the 1980s.

 The Lithuanian Army used the six L-181 ordered in 1933 and delivered in 1934.

 The L-180s from the Danish and Dutch armies were captured and used by the German Army for reconnaissance tasks, patrol and training, being called Panzerspähwagen L 202 (h).

 The Dutch L-181s were also captured and put to service by the Ordnungspolizei for security duties.